chandan-ojha/interview-preparation/php/php.md

     **[⬆ Back to Top](#table-of-contents)**

-19. ## what is htmlspecialchars in php?
+19. ## What is htmlspecialchars in php?

     **htmlspecialchars()** function converts some predefined characters to HTML entities.
 It is used to avoid cross-site scripting (XSS) attacks.